cbare/med-info-bot/README.md

 A project to organize information about prescription and over the counter medications.

+## Status

+As of **2024-12-16** this is an early work in progress.
+This project includes a database of 1441 prescription and OTC medications with links to Wikipedia, the FDA's NDC products table, and DrugBank.
+The intention is to create a reference for medications, drug classes, and conditions treated.

+Retrieval augmented generation over Wikipedia pages is implemented as a proof-of-concept.
+So far, retrieval is hurting more than helping.
+Similarity search over sections of Wikipedia pages often returns irrelevant information which then gets incorporated into the generation.

 ## Data sources

 - [ClinCalc DrugStats Top 300][1]